babrak112/DigitalLibrary/readme.md

 - `add, delete, edit books in database`
 - `add, delete, edit authors in database`
-- `api to heureka - user can see where to buy the book and for what price`
+- `api to Google - user can see where to buy the book and for what price in webname Knihy Dobrovský.cz`

 ### Book ratings and reviews